-The Ripple Consensus Ledger applies reserve requirements, in XRP, to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
+The XRP Ledger applies reserve requirements, in XRP, to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
 The goal is to constrain the growth of the ledger to match improvements in technology so that a current commodity-level machine can always fit the current ledger in RAM and the full ledger history on disk.

 To submit transactions, an address must hold a minimum amount of XRP in the shared global ledger.
 You cannot send this XRP to other addresses.
 To fund a new address, you must send enough XRP to meet the reserve requirement.

 The current minimum reserve requirement is 20 XRP.
 (This is the cost of an address that owns no other objects in the ledger.)

 The reserve requirement is divided into two parts:

 - The Base Reserve is a minimum amount of XRP that is required for every address in the ledger.
 Currently, this is 20 XRP (

 - The Owner Reserve is an increase to the reserve requirement for each object that the address owns in the ledger.
 Currently, this is 5 XRP (

 5000000drops) per item.

 Many objects in the ledger are owned by a particular address, and count toward the reserve requirement of that address.
 When objects are removed from the ledger, they no longer count against their owner's reserve requirement.

 - Offers are owned by the address that placed them.
 Transaction processing automatically removes Offers that are fully consumed or found to be unfunded.
 Alternatively, the owner can cancel an Offer by sending an OfferCancel transaction, or by sending an OfferCreate transaction that contains an